Learner5200/coding-notes/object-oriented-programming/composition.md

 * The shared behaviour can remain in one class or set of classes (the base class I guess)
 * Unique behaviour can be extracted into separate classes.
   * Tough part here is trying to turn a verb or bit of data into a noun that does that verb or has that data
+  * Can be lazy and just add -er, e.g. a printer, a renderer, a saver, a driver
 * These classes can be composed into your final object.
   * e.g. instead of making an electric vehicle, make a vehicle that can **have** an electric engine.
 Initialize it with an engine object set to an instance variable, and use that engine's unique methods.
 * Composition helps with